 The debut CD from Ted Sirota’s Heavyweight Dub in now available for purchase/download.
 Get your copy today!
 If you are looking to purchase a physical CD go to Bandcamp.
 Download at iTunes, Amazon, Google Play.
-Streaming at Spotify – but don’t just stream, if you like it buy it!
+Streaming at Spotify – but don’t just stream or steal it, if you like it buy it!

 Friends and Fans of HEAVYWEIGHTDUB! we are alive and well!
 It’s been a tough life stretch the past few months, and I haven’t been able to take care of the band as much as I would like.
 We have had many lineup changes over the past year and a half, but we are still plowing ahead with the original core of the band still intact.
 We are in the middle of a new recording that we hope to have out in the next few months.
 We have a big show coming up this Friday, July 29 at The Wild Hare in Chicago with Special Guests Ifficial Reggae Movement.
 We hope to see some of you there! – Ted